 - Kelly’s educational materials on aromatherapy have been translated into Shipibo for integration into school curriculum in central Peru.

-- The Airmid Institute, is dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
+- Airmid Institute, is dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
 It also promotes and protects the use of traditional medicine by Indigenous peoples.

-- Plans are underway for Kelly to return to Peru in 2018 and to obtain funding in support of the sustainable management of rosewood (Aniba rosaeodora).
+- Plans are underway for Kelly to return to Peru in 2020 and to obtain funding in support of the sustainable management of rosewood (Aniba rosaeodora).
 She is working to conduct assessments, manage the sustainable growth, and harvesting of rosewood trees in partnership with the Shipibos, and the distillation and CITES approved trade of sustainably-harvested rosewood essential oil.
-Click here for more information on Kelly’s recent work in Peru.

 - Dr. James Simon, along with his group at Rutgers University, and Dr. Kelly Ablard are collaborating on a research project to explore adulteration of rosewood (‘Aniba rosaeodora’) essential oil (read more here).
 If you have rosewood essential oil, and would like to participate, please contact Dr. Ablard at email@example.com.

-Kelly M. Ablard is a writer, instructor, independent researcher, certified aromatherapist, and she holds a Doctorate in Chemical Ecology.
+Kelly M. Ablard is a writer, instructor, independent researcher, certified aromatherapist, and she holds a Doctorate in Biology.
 Her work has taken her worldwide where she has learned about medicinal uses of plants and the vital role that chemical communication plays in the natural world.
 She was the first to create an educational program on urban sustainable agriculture in downtown Vancouver, B.C., and is the founder of the VCC Urban Apothecary Learning Garden, a community-built garden of 50+ aromatic medicinal plants designed to support education about aromatherapy, the chemistry of aromatic medicinal plants, and for learning about the many uses of traditional medicine.
 Read more about Kelly here.